Post Makes Education Personal for the Whole Family

 What records does FERPA cover?

-The privacy protection FERPA gives to students is very broad.
-With limited exceptions, the FERPA regulations give privacy protection to all students’ “education records.”
+The privacy protection FERPA provides students is very broad.
+With limited exceptions, FERPA regulations grant privacy protection to all students’ “education records.”
 Education records are defined as “those records which contain information directly related to a student and which are maintained by the University or a person acting for the University.”
-Examples of records entitled to FERPA privacy protection are grade reports, transcripts, and most disciplinary files.
+Examples of records with FERPA privacy protection include grade reports, transcripts, and most disciplinary files.

 How can I find out my student’s grades?

-You should ask your student directly.
-While communicating with young adults can be a challenge, the college years are a period of growth and maturity.
+You and your child can fill out a FERPA form that gives Post permission to share their protected information with you.
+This form can be filled out in the Admissions Office or with Advising.
+It is also sent to students as part of the acceptance packet.
+As your child tests their wings as young adults, making their own decisions and bearing the responsibility for ensuring they attend class and learn, there may be some initial resistance to sharing.
+While communicating with young adults can be a challenge, college years are a period of growth and maturity.
 The willingness of students to share information usually grows, especially as they acquire the confidence that comes with assuming greater responsibility for their own lives.

 As a parent, I would like to understand financial aid.
 Do you have resources to help me?

 Yes.
 We offer a library of videos that have answers to most financial aid questions.

 Why do I have limited access to my student’s college records especially when I am paying the bills?